matrixstone/TipCalculator/README.md

 This is a IOS application used to calculate the tips.

-Time spent: 3 hours
+Time spent: 4 hours.

 Completed functions:

- * [x] Required: basic tip calculation
+ * [x] Required: basic tip calculation.

+ * [x] Optional: set percentages by user.